U.S. Department of State Seal

 Hague Convention Information

-Below is the limited adoption information the Department has obtained from the adoption authority of Turkey.
 U.S. citizens interested in adopting children from Turkey should contact the Central Authority of Turkey to inquire about applicable laws and procedures.
 U.S. citizen prospective adoptive parents living in Turkey who would like to adopt a child from the United States or from a third country should also contact Turkey’s Central Authority.
 See contact information below.

-The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to Turkey’s Central Authority in any intercountry adoption involving U.S. citizen adoptive parents and a child from Turkey if all Convention requirements are met and the child appears eligible to immigrate to the United States.
-This letter will inform Turkey’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular officer will then send a letter (referred to as an “Article 5/17 Letter”) to Turkey’s Central Authority in any intercountry adoption involving U.S. citizen adoptive parents and a child from Turkey if all Convention requirements are met and the child appears eligible to immigrate to the United States.
+This letter will inform the Turkey’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

 Warning: Do not attempt to adopt or obtain custody of a child in Turkey before USCIS has provisionally approved your Form I-800 petition AND a U.S. consular officer issues the “Article 5/17 Letter” for your adoption case.
+The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

 Contact Information

-Ministry of Family, Labor and Social Policies, General Directorate of Children Services
+Ministry of Family, Labour and Social Services

-Tel: +90 312 705 5059 / 5109 / 5358
+Tel: +90 (312) 705-5059 / 5109 / 5358

-Website: https://www.aile.gov.tr/
+Internet: https://www.aile.gov.tr/

-U.S. Embassy in Ankara, Turkey
+U.S. Embassy in Ankara Turkey

-Tel: 90-312-294-0000 (emergencies only)
+Tel: +90 (312) 294-0000 (emergencies only)

 Email: AnkaraIV@state.gov